Choose Your Track

 In the Equine Program, children learn how to care for the 18 horses, donkeys and ponies, and to manage their behavior and emotions to benefit their relationship with the animals.
 Interns have the opportunity to support children who have been unsuccessful socially or academically as they begin to experience success in the particularly supportive surroundings of the equine program.
 Interns participate in carefully guided interactions, helping students to develop riding and stable management skills that enhance social, emotional, physical and academic growth beyond the horse barn.
 Interns in this area assist in riding classes, work one-on-one with students, and are responsible for taking care of the daily needs of our equine herd.

-The Dog Interaction Program is one of Green Chimneys’ most loved animal-assisted activity programs.
+Created in 2014, the Dog Interaction Program has become a popular addition to Green Chimneys’ animal-assisted activity program.
 Under a professional trainer’s supervision, the dog intern and our students help socialize shelter dogs, thus, improving their chances for adoption.
 During their 6-week training session, the canine “students” live on campus 24/7 and have frequent contact with our children and staff.
 The Green Chimneys Dog Interaction Program allows students and residents to be involved in the everyday care, socialization and training of shelter dogs to help them become accustomed to human interaction, learn basic commands and become ready for adoption into loving homes.
 An interdepartmental team of therapists, teachers, dorm, recreation, and farm staff supervise the children in daily care and recreation activities with the dogs during school hours, as well as interaction in the dorms in the evening.

 The purpose of the internship is to experience firsthand how a dog interaction program can be incorporated into a residential treatment center and therapeutic day school.
 Interns will observe ways in which dog interactions are built into daily schedules, learn how to care for and train dogs, be a part of a team educating students and staff on best practices, and more.
 The internship focuses on student “Learn and Earn” placements during which the intern will help students individually to develop skills through caring for and interacting with dogs; assist the dog trainer in the group activities; and support dog and facility care.

 This program requires solid communication skills, flexibility, sound judgment, and independence due to the location of the dog dorm and the program structure.
-Experience in working with children is preferred (such as camp or school setting), but not required.
+Second term interns always are priority for this position, however, qualified applicants with experiences can apply.
+Dog intern applicants MUST be able to visit for an onsite interview.

 During the spring, summer, and fall months activities are held in our gardens, where planting, maintenance and harvesting of crops take place.
 In the winter, students are exposed to the scientific side of horticulture, such as plant anatomy and seed propagation in our greenhouses.
 During all seasons, interns have an opportunity to observe and participate in classes, facilitate 1:1 activities with individual students, and may explore independent projects that can enhance the garden program.
 Interns also guide therapeutic/recreational activities such as creating bees wax candles, mixing organic lotions, drying culinary herbs or creating a seed catalog.